akiirii/CompanyManagement/README.md

 A small application to manage the departments inside of a company.

-The data structure regarding the company is defined in [data.structure.js](data.structure.js) file in the root folder
+The data structure regarding the company is defined in [data.structure.js](data.structure.js) file in the root folder.

+The necessary data for this application is found at the following end point: http://private-ec80e4-companymanagement.apiary-mock.com/

+The [app/cm.config.js](cm.config.js) file, already provides Restangular the necessary end point

 # SPECIFICATIONS